Community Highlights: December 16 – December 22

 Our Women in STEM series continued with this article about the 6 women who programmed ENIAC.
 When photos of them were first uncovered, historians thought they were models – “Refrigerator Ladies.”

 Keep contributing the Tynker community!
 Parents and teachers can connect with us on Twitter, Facebook, Instagram, and the Tynker Community Forum.
-Kids can start learning to code and creating for free with the Tynker app for iPads and Android tablets or by playing our Hour of Code activities!
+Kids can start learning to code and creating for free with the Tynker app for iPads or by playing our Hour of Code activities!